SONAR: Spectral-Contrastive Audio Residuals for Generalizable Deepfake Detection: Experiments Results

-The LA decrease against models like XLSR-Mamba~\cite{Xiao2024XLSRMamba} and XLSR-Conformer~\cite{Truong2024TemporalChannel},\cite{Rosello2023Conformer} is explained by a key evaluation difference: their reported results rely on \emph{checkpoint averaging} or run-smoothing, while SONAR is evaluated strictly under \textbf{single training runs}.
-Our reported values are means over three independent seeds, ensuring that improvements reflect genuine convergence rather than post-hoc stabilization.
-This distinction naturally accounts for the apparent advantage of XLSR-Mamba on LA (0.93\% vs.\ 1.55\% for SONAR-Full).
-Under a fair single-run protocol, SONAR achieves SOTA performance on LA, DF and ITW.
-Thus, the small LA difference is not a weakness but an expected outcome of different evaluation protocols, and SONAR’s frequency-guided alignment offers stronger and more robust generalization in out-of-distribution settings.

-\paragraph{Convergence speed.} SONAR also converges rapidly: while Tak et al.~\cite{tak2022automatic} trained for 100 epochs, SONAR-Full stabilizes in 12, and SONAR-Finetune in only 4--6.
-Despite the added branch, SONAR attains higher accuracy with nearly an order-of-magnitude faster training, thanks to the alignment loss (Eq.~\ref{eq:js-loss}) which tightens LF--HF coupling and accelerates separation of real and fake embeddings.
+\paragraph{Evaluation Protocol \& Discussion.} To ensure a fair, deployment-realistic comparison, we evaluate SONAR under a strict \emph{single-run} protocol, reporting the mean of three independent trainings without the checkpoint averaging or ensembling used by baselines~\cite{Xiao2024XLSRMamba}.
+In this rigorous setting, SONAR achieves state-of-the-art performance on DeepFake and In-the-Wild benchmarks.
+The slight performance gap on the LA subset reflects this stricter regime, as SONAR prioritizes the robust, generalizable detection of frequency-dependent artifacts over the in-domain stability often inflated by weight averaging. \paragraph{Convergence speed.} SONAR also converges rapidly: while Tak et al.~\cite{tak2022automatic} trained for 100 epochs, SONAR-Full stabilizes in 12 epochs, and SONAR-Finetune in only 4--6.
+Despite the additional branch, SONAR attains higher accuracy with nearly an order-of-magnitude faster training.
+This acceleration is driven by the Jensen--Shannon alignment loss (Eq.~\ref{eq:js-loss}), which tightens low--high frequency coupling early in training and speeds up the separation of real and fake embeddings.